 Discuss your plans for senior care with your children.
 Do you intend to age in place, move to a retirement community, or explore other options?

-Your children should know your preferences and plans, as they might be important in your care and your remaining finances.
+Your children should know your preferences and plans, which might be important in your care and your remaining finances.
 Understanding your choices can help your children plan accordingly and make the transition smoother for everyone.

 Long-term care insurance